dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

     If you get a could not send request error check the value of your dtManaged environment variable and ensure it is in the format of `xxxxxx.dynatrace-managed.com` without the `https://`.
 Ensure both the initial and current values are set and the same.

     If you get a 401 error check the value of your dtAPI environment variable.
 Ensure both the initial and current values are set and the same.
-If they are set verify the token is correct in CMC and it has the Service Provider API role.
+If they are set, verify the token is correct in CMC and it has the Service Provider API role.
 Be careful if your token ends with a = as this can get cut off when copying and pasting.

 5. Check that the paasToken environment variable has been set in postman